-Matt Wilson’s work explores the tension between two forces meeting in opposition, and how balance can exist within this tension.
+Matt Wilson graduated with a degree in Fine Art, from the University of Dundee, where he specialised in printmaking.
+During his degree, he was selected for the 2014 RSA New Contemporaries Exhibition, where he was awarded the Walter Scott Global Investment Award and the Art in Healthcare Purchase Prize.
+His work explores the tension between two forces meeting in opposition, and how balance can exist within this tension.
 In his practice, these forces have manifested themselves as the relationship between the man-made and the natural, as social hostility, and as cultural conflict.

 Primarily through the mediums of lithography, screenprinting and photography, he constructs collaged imagery from found objects and architectural structures and often combines these with typography, flags, coloured smoke, and coastal scenery.
 His work evokes a strong interest in the visual traces of time created by aesthetic damage on the source materials used.